Network modelling of topological domains using Hi-C data: Methods

 Here $\epsilon_{ij}$ are pairwise independent noise random variables.

-\paragraph{Testing:} In order to perform a test, for all $d\in\{0,1,\dots, (b-a)/2-1\}$, we calculate
+\paragraph{Testing:} In order to perform a test, for all $d\in\{1,\dots, (b-a)\}$, we calculate

-Now we take the two sequences $\hat{f}$ and $\hat{g}$ and do a nonparametric rank test (two sample Wilcoxon Test) to determine whether $\hat{f}$ dominates $\hat{g}$; if the test fails, we consider the TAD to have significant enrichment over its surrounding neighborhood.
+Now we take the two sequences $\hat{f}$ and $\hat{g}$ and do a nonparametric rank test (two sample Wilcoxon test) to determine whether $\hat{f}$ dominates $\hat{g}$; if the p-value is smaller than a chosen threshold, we consider the TAD to have significant enrichment over its surrounding neighborhood.
 Otherwise we discard the TAD.
-For nested TADs, we are sometimes interested in finding whether a TAD found inside a TAD (call this $T_0$) is significant.
+For nested TADs, we are interested in determinig whether a TAD found inside a parent TAD (call this $T_0$) is significant.
 In such cases, the surrounding region $S$ may go across $T_0$.
 So we simply truncate the outer region so that it does not cross outside $T_0$.